-(1 Samuel 19:6) And Saul hearkened unto the voice of Jonathan: and Saul sware, As the LORD liveth, he shall not be slain.
+(1 Samuel 19:6) Saul listened to the voice of Jonathan, and Saul vowed, "As the LORD lives, he shall not be put to death."

 Without the misleading of an evil spirit upon him, King Saul responded to his son's arguments and made an oath before God that he would not put David to death; however, King Saul did try to kill David several times (and even tried to kill his own son, Jonathan) after he made this oath, but the LORD protected David and David never raised his hand against his king to protect himself.
 David trusted in the LORD and His promise that he would be king.
 David patiently waited on the LORD's timing to be king-for the time when the LORD had fully prepared him to reign as king of Israel.